Jaskowicz1/Minecraft-Discord-Relay/README.md

 # Minecraft-Discord-Relay
 Minecraft-Discord-Relay (MCDR) is a plugin for Minecraft (spigot) which allows you to connect your server to discord (via discord bot) and relay information from Minecraft to Discord.

+# This project is no longer worked on.
+Please do not use this project.
+It is old, isn't maintained anymore, and is most likely severely broken (especially with the Discord API changes in 2021).

 Tested minecraft version: 1.13 - 1.16

 Versions it may work for: 1.7.x - 1.16.x